 Everything you need to throw a cheetah-themed birthday party — easy ideas for decorations, favors, activities, and more!

-Today my cheetah-obsessed Sophia turned 9 years old.
+Today my cheetah-obsessed daughter turned 9 years old.
 It pretty much goes without saying that we threw her a cheetah themed birthday party!
 I am not a big fan of throwing super intricate birthday parties.
 I was an awesome birthday party mom for one year a few years ago, and ever since then, I have been pretty low-key.
 The great thing about the cheetah party I threw today is that it looks like I spent a ton of time on it, but I didn’t (insert evil laugh here)!
-With the help of online shopping, my older girls, and a few easy ideas, Sophia had an amazing cheetah themed birthday party with minimal effort on my part.
+With the help of online shopping, my older girls, and a few easy ideas, my daughter had an amazing cheetah themed birthday party with minimal effort on my part.
 Just the kind of birthday party I like.

 (At the very end of the post you will find links to all of the supplies I used and downloads to the things I created myself.
 Enjoy!)